jhelvy/cbcTools/README.md

 profiles <- cbc_profiles(
   price     = seq(1, 4, 0.5), # $ per pound
   type      = c('Fuji', 'Gala', 'Honeycrisp'),
-  freshness = c('Excellent', 'Average', 'Poor')
+  freshness = c('Poor', 'Average', 'Excellent')
 )

 nrow(profiles)
 #> [1] 63
 head(profiles)
 #>   profileID price type freshness
-#> 1         1   1.0 Fuji Excellent
+#> 1         1   1.0 Fuji      Poor
-#> 2         2   1.5 Fuji Excellent
+#> 2         2   1.5 Fuji      Poor
-#> 3         3   2.0 Fuji Excellent
+#> 3         3   2.0 Fuji      Poor
-#> 4         4   2.5 Fuji Excellent
+#> 4         4   2.5 Fuji      Poor
-#> 5         5   3.0 Fuji Excellent
+#> 5         5   3.0 Fuji      Poor
-#> 6         6   3.5 Fuji Excellent
+#> 6         6   3.5 Fuji      Poor
 tail(profiles)
 #>    profileID price       type freshness
-#> 58        58   1.5 Honeycrisp      Poor
+#> 58        58   1.5 Honeycrisp Excellent
-#> 59        59   2.0 Honeycrisp      Poor
+#> 59        59   2.0 Honeycrisp Excellent
-#> 60        60   2.5 Honeycrisp      Poor
+#> 60        60   2.5 Honeycrisp Excellent
-#> 61        61   3.0 Honeycrisp      Poor
+#> 61        61   3.0 Honeycrisp Excellent
-#> 62        62   3.5 Honeycrisp      Poor
+#> 62        62   3.5 Honeycrisp Excellent
-#> 63        63   4.0 Honeycrisp      Poor
+#> 63        63   4.0 Honeycrisp Excellent
 ```

 Depending on the context of your survey, you may wish to eliminate or
 modify some profiles before designing your conjoint survey (e.g., some
-profile combinations may be illogical or unrealistic), though doing so
+profile combinations may be illogical or unrealistic). **WARNING:
-could significantly impact your ability to identify effects.
-As a
+including hard constraints in your designs can substantially reduce the
-result, it is recommended that you avoid eliminating profiles if
+statistical power of your design, so use them cautiously and avoid them
-possible.
+if possible**.

 If you do wish to set some levels conditional on those of other
 attributes, you can do so by setting each level of an attribute to a